 Commercial Leasing: Ryan is experienced in all facets of commercial leasing disputes.

 He represents the publicly-traded owner of 450 shopping centers across the country in leasing litigation, land use disputes and evictions in multiple states.
-His work has brought in more than $1 million in settlements and other revenue for his client.
+His work has brought in lucrative settlements and other revenue for his client.

 Land Use: Ryan represents landowners and developers in the full range of land use matters, from appearing before city councils and other boards to get projects approved or to contest permit denials to negotiating easements with neighboring property owners.

 Ryan has negotiated access and drainage easements and other land use agreements between private landowners, and between landowners and government entities.